The Best Grammar Keyboard for Android in 2026 – Fix English Like a Pro

 4. Gboard with Grammar Check

-Google's Gboard added enhanced grammar checking in late 2024, and it's quickly become one of the most used grammar tools on Android simply because Gboard comes pre-installed on many devices.
+Google's Gboard enhanced its grammar checking capabilities significantly throughout 2025, and by 2026 it's become one of the most used grammar tools on Android simply because Gboard comes pre-installed on many devices.
+The latest updates leverage Google's Gemini AI for more nuanced understanding.

 The strength of Gboard's approach is its seamless integration with other Google services.
 If you're heavily invested in the Google ecosystem, the grammar suggestions will feel like a natural extension of tools you already use.